EliasAllen/Software-Defects-Project/README.md

 - Implement techniques to address class imbalance, such as oversampling or SMOTE.
 - Experiment with additional models like Gradient Boosting or Neural Networks.
-- Evaluate the impact of feature engineering or domain-specific transformations.

 ---